Final Fantasy XIII Review

 The battle system is simplistic and limiting in the early game, but it becomes exciting and fun to use once depth is added.
 The intense battles you encounter doing the highest level side quests can make the system continue to feel limited again however, even after maxing out your characters.
 It turns out, not giving players control of all their characters is still frustrating.

-Once you defeat the final boss, an extra level of stats and abilities is unlocked for your characters, but you can never return to the final area of the game.
+Once you defeat the final boss, an extra tier of stats and abilities is unlocked for your characters, but you can never return to the final area of the game.
 That area would be an excellent place to explore and grind, but if you can’t use it when you have the whole set of abilities unlocked, who cares?

 Do I Really Care About These People?